Track a Money Order

 If you want a copy of the endorsed money order, you have two options with MoneyGram:

 If you don’t have your money order number, you’ll need to pay an additional $40 for MoneyGram to dig up the information you need.
 You can also request these services in person with a MoneyGram agent to ensure that the process goes smoothly.

 For more information, visit MoneyGram’s money order service pages.

 Western Union’s process is similar to MoneyGram’s.
 Before filling out forms and paying fees, verify that the money order was cashed by calling 1-800-999-9660.

 If you need a copy of the paid money order, you’ll need to fill out a form or use the back of your money order receipt.
 Don’t submit your request until your money order has been processed by the recipient — unless you want to cancel the money order.
 The cost is $15, and the process should take around 30 days.

 Again, it’s best if you keep your receipt when you buy a money order.
 If you don’t, Western Union charges an additional $30 to research your money order.
 Western Union requests can be submitted in person, by mail, by fax, or by email.
 For more information, visit Western Union’s money order service pages.

 Most money orders issued at grocery stores, convenience stores, and check cashing stores are Western Union or MoneyGram money orders.
 If your money order was issued by an organization not already covered here (such as your bank or credit union), there’s still a good chance that you can trace it.
 It might even be easier – especially if you bank at a small institution.
 Instead of filling out forms, a simple phone call might be all that’s needed.

-Who paid?
-Issuers will not tell you who purchased a money order.
+If you want to know who provided the money order to you, issuers won't tell you who purchased the instrument.
 In most cases, it should be obvious who is paying you.
 But money orders make anonymous payments possible, for better or worse.
 If you need help from law enforcement, money order issuers might be able to provide information about the purchase of a money order.